redpen-cc/redpen-doc/source/extend.rst

 * **Paragraph** contains one or more sentences.
 * **ListBlock** contains a set of ListElement objects.

-The following image describes the document model used by RedPen.
+The following image shows the document model used by RedPen.

 .. image:: model.jpg
    :height: 500